jonathanpmartins/v-money3/README.md

 ## Arbitrary precision

 Arbitrary precision is only supported with `v-model`.
-It expects to receive a string representation of a number. `'12345.67'`
+It expects to receive a string representation of a number, such as `'12345.67'`

-Some break changes where introduced in this release.
+Some break changes were introduced in this release.
 Let's follow a train of thought:
 If your precision is set to `2` and you set a default model value of `'55'`, it will be interpreted as `'0.55'`.